The Julia to Typst Interface

 julia> show_typst(1:4; mode = code)

-• 1 / 2 may be ambiguous in math mode expressions, and should be parenthesized
+$1 / 2$is not ambiguous inmarkupmode1 / 2may be ambiguous inmathmode expressions, and should be parenthesized

 julia> show_typst(1 // 2)